 Houston hosted this year’s annual conference of the ACM Special Interest Group on Management of Data (SIGMOD).
 During the five-day event (June 10-15), several awards were presented to a select group of participants.
-One of the most coveted of these awards is the Best Demonstration Award, won this year by Professor Anastasia Ailamaki and her student Eleni Tzirita Zacharatou.
-Both are attached to EPFL’s Data-Intensive Applications and Systems Laboratory.
-Prof. Ailamaki is Lab Director and Ms Zacharatou is pursuing her doctoral program in computer and communication sciences.
+One of the most coveted of these awards is the Best Demonstration Award, won this year by Professor Anastasia Ailamaki and her student Eleni Tzirita Zacharatou, as well as their collaborators from New York University, Harish Doraiswamy, Fabio Miranda, Marcos Lage, Claudio Silva and Juliana Freire.
+Prof. Ailamaki is Lab Director and Ms Tzirita Zacharatou is pursuing her doctoral program in computer and communication sciences and bothare attached to EPFL’s Data-Intensive Applications and Systems Laboratory.

 The demonstration proposals received by the organizers went through rigorous and highly competitive selection criteria, leaving only one winner at the end of a six-month process: the EPFL duo’s presentation on “Interactive Visual Exploration of Spatio-Temporal Urban Data Sets using Urbane.”
 It was selected for showcasing an exciting and novel data management technology, backed by the extraordinary research and development efforts of the presenters.